 The Company derives revenue from the provision of precision oncology testing services, as well as from development services and other.
-Precision oncology testing revenue includes amount derived from the delivery of the Company's precision oncology tests, including those tests delivered by labs operated by our strategic partners.
+Precision oncology testing revenue includes amounts derived from the delivery of the Company's precision oncology tests, including those tests delivered by labs operated by our strategic partners.
 Development services include companion diagnostic development and regulatory approval, clinical study setup, monitoring and maintenance, testing development and support, GuardantConnect and GuardantINFORM.
-Other revenue includes amounts derived from licensing the Company's technologies, and kit fulfillment.
+Other revenue includes amounts derived from licensing the Company's technologies, kit fulfillment, and delivery of the Company's Shield screening tests.
 The Company currently receives payments from third-party commercial and governmental payers, certain hospitals and oncology centers and individual patients, as well as biopharmaceutical companies, research institutes, international laboratory partners and distributors.